 We found a small coffee shop in the airport….the coffee was really good!

-Once we exited the airport, we found a taxi to take us to a nearby hotel to pick up our rental car.
+Once we exited the airport, we found a taxi to take us to the Carlton hotel to pick up our rental car.

 I’ll end my first day here and pick up with my next blog post!